camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 ## The Decision Key

-A DMN XML file can contain multiple decisions.
-To distinguish the decisions, every decision should have an `id` attribute.
+A DMN XML file can contain multiple decisions - grouped by the [decision requirement diagram].
+To distinguish the decisions, every decision must have an `id` attribute.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>